tier4/tier4_perception_dataset/docs/tools_overview.md

 #### description

-This function if for converting pseudo-labeled bag to T4 format.
+This function is for converting a pseudo-labeled bag to T4 format.
-The pseudo-labeled bag is a bag that contains either detection output or tracking output from Autoware.
-The detection output is a message of `autoware_auto_perception_msgs/msg/DetectedObjects`.
-The tracking output is a message of `autoware_auto_perception_msgs/msg/TrackedObjects`.
+The pseudo-labeled bag contains either detection output or tracking output from Autoware.
+The detection output is a message of `autoware_auto_perception_msgs/msg/DetectedObjects`, and the tracking output is a message of `autoware_auto_perception_msgs/msg/TrackedObjects`.

 input: rosbag2